 You can rent equipment from local hardware stores, like Home Depot.

 If your yard is due for fertilization, apply it a few weeks before topdressing.
 The fertilizer ensures your grass is healthy and will quickly grow through the topdressing.
 The best way to know if your lawn needs fertilizer is to get a soil test.

 Don’t know where to start?

+Topdressing isn’t necessarily complex, but it is labor and time-intensive.
 If you don’t have the time or the tools to take on topdressing yourself, call a local lawn care pro.
 A landscaping company in your area can topdress your lawn and maintain it once it starts growing strong and healthy.

 Main Photo Credit: Shutterstock